 Rob explains what the sessions are about, “Everyone gets to spray their own A2 art print based upon some laser cut stencils that we have.
 It is literally for all ages but teens are the age group we are interested in.
 We see the future of the art form coming from this generation.
 And we’ve developed a system where we use water based spray paints so there’s no noxious fumes or damage to anyone who might have breathing issues or anything so it’s very inclusive.
 And it’s just such a buzz to give the youngsters these opportunities because once the spray cans get spraying you just feel the excitement.”

 “This youngster from Bristol turned himself, through his determination, into one of the world’s most well known and popular contemporary artists.
 This has a message for all of us that whatever we want to do, and no matter how far-fetched it may seem, it is possible.” – Rob Dean

 Rob and his fellow tour guides see part their role as making sure the art Banksy grew out of is preserved for future generations.
 “Banksy was himself a second generation artist in Bristol.
 He was taking inspiration from the first generation of artists and we are now moving on to the third generation of artists.
 We want to uncover the fourth generation so we know the art is safe in the hands of people, who let’s face it, are predominantly more obsessed with touching a smart phone with one finger.”

-I went on the Bristol Street Art Tour Experience that takes in central Bristol and the creative quarter Stokes Croft.
+Upfest is held in Bristol each year in July.
+I went on the Where the Wall Bristol Street Art Tour Experience that takes in central Bristol and the creative quarter Stokes Croft.
 Tickets cost £9.20 for each adult or £24.80 for a family of two adults and two young people.